biribiribiri/shockcollar/README.md

 # sd400
 Software remote for the Sportdog SD-400 Collar.
 Written in Go.

+## Disclaimers

+This software uses [rpitx](https://github.com/F5OEO/rpitx) to transmit RF signals directly from the Raspberry Pi's GPIO pins.
+Before you transmit, know your laws.
+You are responsible for using this software legally.

 ## Introduction

 The Sportdog Fieldtrainer 400 (SD-400) is a shock collar with momentary